viktordmngz/viktordmngz/README.md

-- 👋 Hi, I’m Viktor
+- 👋 Welcome to my Github page
-- 🌱 I’m just learning how to code!
-I am a newbie for now.
+- 🌱 Currently learning: R
-- 💼 I’m looking to collaborate on any beginner projects or any tutorials, especially in HTML and Java.
+- 💼 Current Project: Yu-Gi-Oh: Lifepoint tracker for 2 players
 - 📫 How to reach me --> viktordmngz@yahoo.com (Use GitHub as a subject line so I know you come from here :D)

 <!---